 Our pocket square is a faithful reproduction of a silk handkerchief made to commemorate the coronation of Queen Victoria in Westminster Abbey and shows the enduring affection for the Queen.
 The inscription reads: 'LONG LIVE VICTORIA QUEEN OF ENGLAND' 'CORONATION OF HER MOST GRACIOUS MAJESTY QUEEN VICTORIA JUNE 1838’

-A beautiful addition to your collection, this pocket square has a cream and blue blend while also having an intricate and bright central panel that allows an unfit to be changed in moments with a change in fold.
+A beautiful addition to your collection.
+This cream and blue blend pocket square with an intricate and bright central panel allows an outfit to be changed in moments, with a change in fold.
 It provides the perfect foil when worn with a blue jacket in the puff fold.